Developer: Nintendo EAD

-In the main room is the ending painting of Mario (which does nothing when you get close to it), Shivers the Butler (if you haven't already captured him on the save file you're using), Toad (who does nothing), and King Boo without his crown.
+In the main room is the painting of Mario after Bowser and King Boo are defeated (which does nothing when you get close to it), Shivers the Butler (if you haven't already captured him on the save file you're using), Toad (who does nothing), and King Boo without his crown, submerged into the floor.
 The fire in front of Luigi can be put out with water element shots (use an element modifier code since there's no water elements around), as it's the same fire used to block the exit from the Kitchen.
 The room looks like a cheap replica of the first room in the main game.

 A room to the right contains another King Boo.
-However, walking in front of him will immediately crash the game, which can only be fixed by doing a hard reset.
+However, walking in front of him will immediately crash the game; this probably can only be repaired by a hard reset.
 Inside the room to the front of Luigi are a bunch of tables.
-Luigi can walk through most of them, showing that the collision maps were not finished.
+He can walk through most of the tables, meaning that the collision maps were never finished in this area.

 Leftover Early Gallery (Map5)

 Accessible by Action Replay code AVBN-5Y5T-JFACD UE63-D6EX-YPA7J, this map has no light at all.
 One of the main differences clearly evident with this map is the unicorn statues, which look almost exactly the same as the ones where you fight Boolossus.
 However, their horns are smaller than those of the statues in the final.
 Also, the room where King Boo's picture hangs is much more dull and bland, compared to the final.
 Unlike the regular Gallery, this one is actually shorter than the final version's Gallery.